fflopsi/fflopsi.github.io/index.md

 ## About me

-My name is Florian and I am a 20-year-old hobby coder based in Switzerland.
+My name is Florian and I am a 21-year-old hobby coder based in Switzerland.
 Since about 2016, I've been teaching myself how to code.

-The main languages I've been learning are Python and Java, and more recently, Kotlin and R. I've also looked into many other languages like Shell/Bash, LaTeX, C/C++, C#, SQL, HTML/CSS/JavaScript/TypeScript, Dart, etc.
+The main languages I've been learning are Python and Java, and more recently, Kotlin and R. I've also looked into many other languages like Shell/Bash, LaTeX, C/C++, C#, SQL, Nix, HTML/CSS/JavaScript/TypeScript, Dart, etc.

-This fall (September 2023), I'm starting my studies at university (Physics at ETH Zürich).
-Let's hope I still find some time to code... 😄
+I'm currently studying physics at ETH Zurich, and thus do not have that much time to code for myself.
+As a result, many of my projects have not been updated recently.

 ## Some projects